HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Data/HAGENT.md

 ```
 #include <agents.h>
 ```

+**Definition :**

+typedef void far *HAGENT;

 **Description :**

 An Agent handle is used to refer to an open agent.
 The Agent handle is created by AgentOpen(), and must be released by a call to AgentClose().

 **See Also :**
 [AgentClose](/domino-c-api-docs/reference/Func/AgentClose)